 A business partnership is defined as two or more individuals or businesses who conduct business for a profit.

 In Colorado, a limited partnership is formed when business partners operate a business or somehow jointly form the business but when one of the partners on has limited liability to the extent of his or her financial investment.

 Limited partners, however, do enjoy the benefit of receiving dividends but they do have access to income flow and expenses.
 One of the great benefits is that under a limited liability partnership business structure, the partners and business owners are not liable for business debts.

 General Partnership and Personal Liability in Colorado

 When you form a general partnership business in Colorado, your personal liability is limited as to the obligations, liabilities, and business debts.
 However, the General Partner does not escape personal liability when he or she is negligent, acts wrongful, or there is misconduct.
 In certain situations, creditors can establish personal responsibility by trying to “pierce the corporate veil.”

-At Watson & Associates, LLC our Denver lawyers provide legal advice and guidance to businesses before problems arise.
+At Watson & Associates, LLC our Denver partnership lawyers provide legal advice and guidance to businesses before problems arise.
 We serve as outside counsel to small businesses and allow direct access for immediate response.

 Resolve Business Partnership Agreement Matters

 Having an effective business Partnership Agreement is one of the most valuable investments that you can make.
-A partnership agreement is a contract between the business partners that sets forth the legal obligations and duties of each other and to the partnership entity.
+A partnership agreement is a contract between the business partners that sets forth the legal obligations and duties of each other and to the company entity.

 Before engaging our business partnership attorneys to draft your partnership agreement it would be helpful to let us know: (1) the contribution of each partner to the business partnership (2) allocation of respective profits and losses, and any draws (3) managing and decision-making duties, and (4) voting rights.